JelenaBarinova/BeBetterDeveloper/_posts/2014-02-24-sorting-heap-sort.md

    4   1
   3 5 1 2</pre>

 To ensure max-heap invariant for the given set we need to take each node in the tree (except leafs) and recursively ensure it is bigger than any of the child nodes.
-As a reminder, our binary heap stores items starting from index 1, so we need to temporarily add null item at the begining: [null 3 4 1 3 5 1 2]
+As a reminder, our binary heap stores items starting from index 1, so we need to temporarily add null item at the beginning: [null 3 4 1 3 5 1 2]

 [null 3 4 <span style="color: #99cc00;">1</span> | 3 5 <span style="color: #0000ff;">1 2</span>]
 [null 3 4 <span style="color: #99cc00;">2</span> | 3 5 <span style="color: #0000ff;">1 1</span>]